dgrisham/wenv/README.rst

 source the aliases in each pane).

 Other useful features also quickly became apparent as I started working on this approach.
-For example, the IPTB project I mentioned required a running Docker daemon.
+For example, developing the aforementioned IPTB project required a running Docker daemon.
 I didn't want Docker to run unless I was working on the project, but I didn't want to have to think about starting processes like that when I was about to work.
 So, I thought it'd be nice if I could include something in the IPTB project file that would let me automatically run commands like `sudo systemctl start docker` when I started working on the project and `sudo systemctl stop docker` when I was finished.

 Another potential feature that came to mind was the ability to wrap `Taskwarrior
 <https://taskwarrior.org/>`_ commands to show only the tasks associated with the